-Policy Title Overview NPPF alignment BLP alignment BI-3 Biodiversity Net Gain The policy aims to ensure that opportunities for biodiversity and habitat creation, retention and improvement are sought and realised as part of development schemes.
-The policy aims to clarify national requirements in respect of achieving biodiversity net gain, and to identify specific protection/enhancement priorities tailed to the local context.
-Section 15 of the NPPF deals with "conserving and enhancing the natural environment" and within this the opening paragraph refers to "minimising impacts on and providing net gains for biodiversity" The policies have been developed with regard to the BLP paragraph 12.4.1 and Policy NR2, which relate to nature conservation and the role planning can play in protecting and enhancing biodiversity.
+Policy Title Overview NPPF alignment BLP alignment BI-3 Biodiversity Net Gain ain opportunities for biodiversity and "conserving and enhance habitat creation, retention and improvement are sought and realised as part of development schemes. "minimising impacts on Section 15 of the NPPF deals with "conserving and enhancing the natural environment" and within this the opening paragraph refers to "minimising impacts on and providing net gains for biodiversity" The policies have been developed with regard to the BLP paragraph 12.4.1 and Policy NR2, which relate to nature conservation and the role planning can play in protecting and enhancing biodiversity.
 They have also been developed in regard to Monitoring Indicator 9, which requires that all developments are to result in a biodiversity net gain of at least 10% in line with national legislation.
 The policy has also been developed with regard to the RBWM Sustainability Supplementary Planning Document, particularly section 6.2.1 on Biodiversity Net Gain.